The Crazy Myth I Learned About Masturbating — & How I Learned To Enjoy It Again

 My humping hobby started around third grade.
 It began with a pillow, then a plush doll of Dopey from Snow White.
 Before I knew it, I had done it with every stuffed animal on my shelf.
-I was such a humping fanatic that, still, whenever I visit my parents and walk into my old room, I can feel my teddy bear, Wuzzle doll, and Pound Puppy calling me a slut with their judgmental plastic eyes.
+I was such a humping fanatic that, still, whenever I visit my parents and walk into my old room, I can feel them calling me a slut with their judgmental plastic eyes.

 Like most children, I didn’t know what I was doing, except that it felt good.
 Really good.
 So good that I didn’t understand why no one had recommend doing it before.
 Since no one told me about “it,” I assumed I had invented “it.”
 I thought that when I got older, I could write a book about “it,” teach classes about “it,” and maybe even have a talk show about “it.”
 “It” would sweep the nation.
 Except “it” involved your “thingy,” which led me to believe this was perhaps a wrong thing to do.
 So I kept my invention a secret — a solo secret thing reserved only for bedtime.